ifazral/1605-Arch-Splash/README.md

-# 1604-Arch-Splash
+# 1605-Arch-Splash
-1604-Arch-Splash for KDE Plasma
+1605-Arch-Splash for KDE Plasma

+Changes background to only black and changes loading bar to blue.
+And made it compatible to KDE Plasma 6.